The Creation of Composition No. 2

 Images of the work so far were printed in grey tones followed by colour and pattern experiments on paper to determine what would be the best continuation.
 My idea was to 1) emphasise the regularity of the pattern with some solidly coloured lines, and 2) to add some complexity to the whole by drawing thin lines within the boxes in very light colours.
 An example of this kind of colour and line experiment on paper is shown below.

-A study on paper using a print in grey tones.
-The study uses 4 bright colours on the pentagonal grid, and lines and 8 light colours within the boxes.
+Study on paper using a print in grey tones.
+In the study are used 4 bright colours on the pentagonal grid, and lines and 8 soft colours within the units.
 28th of July 2022.

 After having finished the coloured short slats they were laid aside and a start was made with the colouring in of the boxes.
 Small lines were drawn from the corners in such a way that the lines were as perpendicular as possible to the direction of the matchsticks.
 Eight light foundation colours were selected.
 This also adds to the complexity because it creates competition between the actual shadows (caused by the little duckboards deep down in the relevant boxes) and the light colours which also appear like a kind of shadow.
 After colouring in the pentagonal boxes, the brightly coloured 4-cm slats were fixed to the pentagonal grid which completed the artwork.
 All that was left was to create an unobtrusive box frame.

-Sideview of the final work showing the depth and dimension of the pentagonal structure.
+Sideview of the final work showing the relief and the here and there deeper lying boxes.

 A Spin-off Artwork

 Remnants of the larger matches used for the construction of the little duckboards in the boxes were also used for an artwork that differed slightly to Frank Lodeizen's 'burnt matches' piece mentioned at the beginning.
 Frank Lodeizen used many matches for his hand-rolled cigarettes to which he might also add some cannabis.
-JG owns an FL piece of art in which these 'rollies' are the main topic: in the vernacular their shaggy curls were often referred to as 'the widow's pubes' because in advertisements strong tobacco was referred to as the 'widow's shag' (and medium tobacco was advertised as the 'widow's daughter's shag').
-(See illustration of a Dutch packet of raw tobacco where 'shag' means 'raw tobacco', and the 'widow' was Van Nelle's wife who continued the business after his death.)
+JG owns an FL piece of art in which these 'rollies' are the main topic: the shag curls were often referred to in the vernacular as 'the widow's pubes' because in advertisements strong tobacco was referred to as the 'widow's shag' (and medium tobacco was advertised as the 'widow's daughter's shag').

 JG's piece of art consisting of matches was given an atypical tessellation.
 The match structure with the red heads was so dense that there was some space left within the given framework.
 Consequently, some more matches were struck to provide black-headed matches.
 This red and black balance gave JG's artwork a very distinctive character and made it very different to FL's work with its burnt matches.
 Obviously, this smaller artwork was an unintentional spin-off of JG's larger pentagonal work.